noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

 ## basics

+- abstraction for the sake of abstraction increase complexity & cost for no value

 ### terms

 - architectural style: way of designing processes & building systems to facilitate an end goal, e.g cloud native is an architectural style